View Cancer Clinical Trials

 - Major surgery within 4 weeks prior to study day 1 (patients must have recovered completely from any previous surgery prior to study day 1).

-- Anti-coagulation therapy (e.g., clopidogrel, dabigatran, warfarin, and heparin) within one week prior to study day 1.
-Aspirin for cardiovascular prophylaxis is permitted unless the investigator deems the patient is at a significant risk for bleeding.
+- Anti-coagulation therapy.
+Aspirin, other anti-platelet agents, and low molecular weight heparin are permitted unless the investigator deems the patient is at a significant risk for bleeding.

-- Persistent peripheral edema within 2 weeks prior to study day 1.
+- Peripheral edema requiring medical intervention within 2 weeks prior to study day 1.

 - BMI < 16 kg/m2.